istresearch/scrapy-cluster/docs/topics/crawler/settings.rst

 Default: ``(\d{1,3}\.\d{1,3}\.\d{1,3}\.\d{1,3})``

-The regular expression used to find the Crawler's public IP Address from the ``PUBLIC_IP_URL``.
+The regular expression used to find the Crawler's public IP Address from the ``PUBLIC_IP_URL`` response.
 The first element from the results of this regex will be used as the ip address.

 **SCHEDULER_TYPE_ENABLED**